What is Vibe Coding?

 YepAPI gives it the data.

-Five API categories.
-100+ endpoints.
+Seven API categories.
+130+ endpoints.
 One key covers everything your app needs.

 Three steps.
 That’s it.